nitinkumar30/auto-book-covid-vaccine-slots/README.md

 - Are you a programmer or have some knowledge of python?
 - Are you a registered 'cowin.gov.in' user?

-> Then you're in correct place.
+> #####Then you're in correct place.

-> This project will automatically book a slot for vaccine available in your area.
+> - This project will automatically book a slot for vaccine available in your area.
-> This script will ask whether you need to auto book your slot or not
+> - This script will ask whether you need to auto book your slot or not
-> You can even save the input you've given
+> - You can even save the input you've given
-> Completely dependent upon the registration part you've done already
+> - Completely dependent upon the registration part you've done already
-> Will ask for OTP needed for logging you in
+> - Will ask for OTP needed for logging you in
-> Your data is saved in your system only
+> - Your data is saved in your system only

 ## Library Requirements 📑